 Not every office is the same, however, and certain factors will determine the ideal office cleaning schedule.
 First, consider size.
 Larger offices, both in terms of square footage and population, will generally need more frequent cleaning than smaller ones.
 But size isn’t the only factor.

 The features of an office play a role, too.
 In particular, if an office features a lot of carpeting, it should undergo more commercial office cleaning than a workplace with less carpeting or none at all.
 Germs, dirt, and dust more readily stick to carpeting than hardwood or tiled flooring.
 The amount of activity will also determine office cleaning frequency.
-An office filled with the constant motion of staff members, clients, and customers will get dirtier quicker, and therefore need cleaning on a more regular basis.
+An office filled with the constant motion of staff members, customers, and customers will get dirtier quicker, and therefore need cleaning on a more regular basis.

 In the end, the best office cleaning companies will work with you to figure out the optimal cleaning schedule for your office’s needs.
 The Budd Group is happy to help make your company safer and healthier, starting with your offices.
 To learn more about our services, give us a call at 800-221-8158 or send us an email at Solutions@BuddGroup.com!